sara-ramadan/sklearnUdacityProject/README.md

 -------------------------------------
 summary of the project:
 ----------------------
-This project operationalize a Python flask app.
+This project operationalize a Python flask app
+1. ruuning the app on docker container and opening another terminal to run script which send data to get the predection
+2. running the app again after creating pod on kubernetes cluster and running docker container on on it
+3. testing cicd pipeline using circleci by linting python scripts

 Instructions on how to run the Python scripts and web app (simply listing command line calls will suffice)
 --------------------------------------------------------------------------------------------------------------

-CMD
+CMD ["python", "app.py"] -> to run the app after running the container to run any python command on the terminal -> python app.

 A short explanation of the files in the repository.
 --------------------------------------------------